Antinori

-Marchesi Antinori Srl is an Italian wine company that can trace its history back to 1385.
+Marchesi Antinori Srl is an Italian wine company, based in Florence, Tuscany, that can trace its history back to 1385.
 They are one of the biggest wine companies in Italy, and their innovations played a large part in the "Super-Tuscan" revolution of the 1970s.

 Antinori is a member of the Primum Familiae Vini and the 10th oldest family owned company in the world.

 History

 Rinuccio di Antinoro is recorded as making wine at the Castello di Combiate near the Tuscan town of Calenzano in 1180.
 The castello was destroyed in 1202, and the family moved to Florence, where they were involved in silk weaving and banking.
 In 1385, Giovanni di Piero Antinori joined the Guild of Winemakers, and this is the date usually taken as the start of the wine business.

 The fame of their wine expanded over the years, to the extent that in 1506 they could afford to pay 4,000 florins for the Palazzo Antinori, built for the Boni family in the 1460s.
-At this time, Alessandro Antinori was one of the richest men in Florence, but like many Florentines he was soon bankrupted by the ravages of Charles V of Spain and the economic effect of his New World gold.
+At this time, Alessandro Antinori was one of the richest men in Florence, but like many Florentines he was soon bankrupted by the ravages of Emperor Charles V and the economic effect of his New World gold.
 Nonetheless the family prospered in the ensuing peace and gained the title of Marquis from the House of Habsburg-Lorraine in the 18th century.